 The pre-service teacher is required to submit lesson plans at least 24 hours in advance and evaluations submitted the following day to the mentor teacher.
 Plans should be professionally presented in the teaching file in chronological order and be available for the mentor teacher, school principal/coordinator and supervisor at all times.
-The lesson plan template provide in this handbook should be used or an alternative format at the request of the mentor teacher.
+The lesson plan template provided in this handbook should be used or an alternative format at the request of the mentor teacher.

-The following table outlines the pre-service teacher teaching load requirements for the first professional experience.
+The following table outlines the pre-service teacher teaching load requirements for the second Professional Experience.

 Week Pre-Service Teacher Teaching Load Requirements Week 1 Complete 6 formal lesson observations, and document using the Observation Proforma in this Handbook.
 Plan, teach, and evaluate at least 3 fully prepared short lessons with groups of students.
-Week 2 Complete 6 formal lesson observations, and document using the Observation Proforma in this Handbook. • Plan, teach, and evaluate at least one whole class fully prepared lesson each day.
+Week 2 Complete 6 formal lesson observations, and document using the Observation Proforma in this Handbook.